Redundancy in Distributed Proofs: Growth-Dependent Scaling of Uniform Proof-Labeling Schemes

-\begin{proof} We first sketch a 1-PLS.
-Every node is given as certificate the $k\times k$ adjacency matrix of the two isomorphic subgraphs, along with the corresponding IDs of the nodes in the two subgraphs.
-The certificates also provides each node with the ID of an arbitrary node in each subgraphs, that we call the leaders.
-In addition, the nodes are given certificates that correspond to two spanning trees rooted at the two leaders.
 The verification procedure works as follows.
 Every node first checks that the spanning trees structures are correct.
 Then the roots of the spanning trees check that they are marked as leader.
-Finally every node whose ID appear in one of the two adjacency matrices checks that its actual neighborhood corresponds to what it should be according to the given adjacency matrices.
-By construction, this is a valid 1-PLS, using certificates on $O(k^2+\log n)$ bits.
-A simple adaptation of the proof of~\cite[Theorem 6.1]{GoosS16} enables to prove that $\Omega(k^2)$ bits are needed.
-The result regarding $t$-PLS is a direct application of Theorem \ref{theo:universal} to the part of the certificate that is common to all nodes. \end{proof} \fi
+Finally every node whose ID appears in one of the two adjacency matrices checks that its actual neighborhood corresponds to what it should be according to the given adjacency matrices.
+By construction, this is a valid 1-PLS, using certificates on $O(k^2+k\log n)$ bits.
+A simple adaptation of the proof of~\cite[Theorem 6.1]{GoosS16} enables one to prove that $\Omega(k^2)$ bits are needed.